 Adecco USA is actively working to dispel these three misconceptions.
 In 2015, we established the Youth Employment Solutions (YES!)
 Program, which offers work-based and pre-apprenticeship opportunities to high school students in Kentucky, in partnership with state and local officials, as well as the Tech Ready Apprentices for Careers in Kentucky (TRACK) Program.

 My team at Adecco USA is passionate about changing the conversation around the future of our workforce.
-Connect with me to learn how to fill skills gaps and position your business for success as the labor market continues to evolve.
+Connect with us to learn how to fill skills gaps and position your business for success as the labor market continues to evolve.